 Through the Duke in New York Arts Program students have the opportunity to spend the fall semester of the junior or senior year studying in New York City.
 Appropriate courses taken at New York University may fulfill minor requirements.

 Selecting an Advisor

-Upon declaration of the minor, make an appointment with the Director of Undergraduate Studies.
-An advisor will be assigned to each student.
+Upon declaration of the minor, make an appointment with the Director of Undergraduate Studies, who will support advisement.